bitovi/academy/src/react/4-props.md

 ## Exercise

-Let's use our props knowledge to start building out the Tic-Tac-Toe app that we started in [learn-react/setting-up-environment].
+Let's use our props knowledge to start building out the Tic-Tac-Toe component.

-The app itself has already been [scaffolded](https://github.com/bitovi/react-exercises).
-It includes 3 files, each of which comes together to make up the game:

-- `Game.js` - This is the component which is responsible for running the game.
-It's the highest level component, and the most complex.
-This is where we'll do most of our state management.
-- `Board.js` - This is a component which renders out the game board and all of the squares inside of it.
-- `Square.js` - This component represents a single square on the Tic-Tac-Toe board.
-It can be blank or populated with a symbol such as X or O.

-✏️ Clone the app from [GitHub](https://github.com/bitovi/react-exercises) and run it locally with `npm install && npm start` and choose the `Props` exercise.
-Now head over to `src/exercises/4 - Props/components`.
-These are the files you'll be editing for this exercise.

 ### The problem

 The goal of this exercise is to get a `console.log()` to happen whenever the user clicks on a square.
+You will need to render the squares first.
 This will require you to work modify some of the props in the scaffolded code.

 #### Hints